For the academic year 2022-2023 we are working from Year B

 Our curriculum is progressive.
-Pupils build upon skills and knowledge each year so over the course of their school life, they will develop and revisit skills in a spiral curriculum.
+Pupils build upon skills and knowledge each year so over the course of their school life, they will develop and revisit skills.
 This will ensure that knowledge and skills are embedded.

-Each term the children will have a big question to try and answer; this will be the intent of the teaching and enable cross curricular learning.
-These are recorded on the medium-term plans for each year group which can be found on the class webpages.
+In the foundation subjects, each term the children will have a big question to try and answer; this will be the intent of the teaching and enable cross curricular learning.
+The big question is broken down into 10 smaller questions that are answered throughout each term.
+We call these our curriculum maps and these along with our termly overviews can be found on the class webpages.

 Knowledge organisers are used throughout the school and focus on the knowledge being taught along with the vocabulary and skills that we want the children to learn.
-These are found in the front of children’s topic books and referred to throughout the sequence of learning
+These are found in the front of children’s topic books, on class webpages and referred to throughout the sequence of learning